The existence and decay rates of strong solutions for Navier-Stokes Equations in Bessel-potential spaces

-Indeed, this is deduced from the relation \eqref{eq29} and the definition of $K^s_{q, \infty}$. \\ (b) For $n=1$, (b) is deduced from (a) and the inequality \eqref{eq30}.
-In the case $n=2$, (b) is deduced by using the inequality \eqref{eq31} and applying (b) for $n=1$.
-By continuing this procedure, we can prove that (b) is valid for all $n \in \mathbb N$.\\ (c) Using (a) and the inequality \eqref{eq32}, we deduce that (c) is valid.
+Indeed, this is deduced from the relation \eqref{eq29} and the definition of $K^s_{q, \infty}$. \\ (ii) For $n=1$, (ii) is deduced from (i) and the inequality \eqref{eq30}.
+In the case $n=2$, (ii) is deduced by using the inequality \eqref{eq31} and applying (ii) for $n=1$.
+By continuing this procedure, we can prove that (ii) is valid for all $n \in \mathbb N$.\\ (iii) Using (i) and the inequality \eqref{eq32}, we deduce that (iii) is valid.
+0.5cm {\bf Proof of Theorem \ref{th3}} 0.5cm (A) This is deduced from Theorem \ref{th2} and the uniqueness theorem for solutions in the class $C([0,T );L^d(\mathbb R^d))$ established in \cite{G. Furioli 2000} (see also \cite{S. Monniaux 1999} for a simplified proof).